 Harvard Medical School

-Dr. Schlozman is Co-Director of Medical Student Education in Psychiatry at Harvard Medical School, and the author of The Zombie Autopsies (2011), a novel that follows an elite medical team as they investigate the biology of zombies in the face of a global undead plague.
+Dr. Steven Schlozman is an Assistant Professor of Psychiatry and Co-Director of Medical Student Education in Psychiatry for Harvard Medical School.
+His first novel, The Zombie Autopsies , follows an elite medical team as they investigate the science and biology of zombies in the face of a global undead plague.

 Tara C. Smith, Ph.D.

-Tara C. Smith is an Assistant Professor of Epidemiology at the University of Iowa.
-An infectious disease epidemiologist, her research centers on emerging diseases, particularly those which originate in animals.
-Her other interests include zombie pandemic preparedness.
+Tara C. Smith is an Assistant Professor of Epidemiology at the Kent State University College of Public Health.
+As an infectious disease epidemiologist, her research focuses on zoonotic infections and emerging diseases, particularly those which originate in animals.

 Daniel W. Drezner, Ph.D.